Frequently Asked Questions:

 A. Yes, dried mushroom are enterable to the U.S. They must be free of soil, insects, diseases and contamination from other plant material.

-Q. I would like to import mushroom spawn from China or other countries into the U.S. Do I need a permit?
+Q. I would like to import mycorrhizal fungi into the U.S. Do I need a permit?